PolarisArm/POLARIS-RC-SPY-CAR-TRANSMITTER/README.md

 - MICROCONTROLLER: ATMEGA328P
 - RF TRANSRECIVER: NRF24L01-PA-LNA
 - DISPLAY: SSD1315 0.96inch OLED DISPLAY

 __QUICK WORD FOR NRF24L01__

-NRF24L01 is single chip 2.4Ghz transceiver<br>
+NRF24L01 is a single-chip 2.4GHz transceiver<br>
-It operates on 2.4Ghz ISM band and have data speed upto 2mbps.
+It operates in the 2.4 GHz ISM band and offers data rates up to __2 Mbit/s__.<br>
-This communicates via SPI pins with the processore.
-Most important is all of its pin is 5v tolerant but not the Vcc pin.Vcc pin have maximum 3.3v-3.4v input.
+This chip communicates with the processor through SPI pins.<br>
+All pins are 5V tolerant (this is the most important feature), but the Vcc pin is not.
+The maximum voltage on the Vcc pin is limited to 3.3V to 3.4V as an input.<br>
-In this project we use slightly upgaraded version of nrf24l01 which is nrf24l01+.
+This project uses a slightly updated version of nrf24l01, namely nrf24l01+.<br>
-Our module have one extra important feature which is the power amplifier.This amplifier extends our module range upto 2KM !!!.
+A key aspect of our module is the power amplifier, which is an important feature.<br>
+This increases the module's coverage up to __2 km__.<br>

 _______________________________________________________________________________________
 ## INCLUDE LIBRARIES TO YOUR ARDUINO SKETCH
 __Adafruit GFX LIBRARY__ : https://github.com/adafruit/Adafruit-GFX-Library.git <br>